Royalties Simulator

-One tool worth understanding is the Spotify Royalties Calculator — a great way to estimate earnings and plan your release strategy.
-But remember: calculating your royalties goes beyond simple stream counts.
-Let’s break it down.
+One tool worth starting with is this Royalties Simulator — a quick way to estimate your master earnings per platform.
+But your full royalty picture goes well beyond stream counts.
+Let's break it down.

 What Is a Royalty Calculator?